A Workshop:

 This session is designed as a working discussion among a small group of participants.
 Rather than presenting solutions, it offers a way of thinking.

-Participants will engage with selected case studies of established family enterprises, examining:
+Participants work through case studies of established family enterprises, focusing on:

 - how governance tensions arise